-For your restaurant delivery service to kick off, you will need an app or a website to communicate to customers about menu offerings and other information.
+For your restaurant delivery service to kick-off, you will need an app or a website to communicate to customers about menu offerings and other information.
 If you’re into this space for the first time, its better to seek the expertise of an expert in this field.
 Even if your platform isn’t that flashy, it should be easy to use and to navigate.
 A sophisticated platform will discourage customers from getting aboard.
-A good platform should contain all the information that your customers are looking out for; such as menu, order customizations, breakdown of costs, estimated delivery time, contact details of the delivery person and live tracking.
+A good platform should contain all the information that your customers are looking out for; such as a menu, order customizations, breakdown of costs, estimated delivery time, contact details of the delivery person, and live tracking.

 2. Finding Restaurant Partners